In Defense of Friendship

 Spread the love.
 Share the pain

-A few months ago I read a post on Twitter about a woman who was about to celebrate her 50th birthday.
-She was a huge theater lover and wanted nothing more than to go into New York City for a nice dinner and a show.
-The problem was that her husband and teenaged children did not care for theater and only be going as a favor to her.
-Knowing that all the planning and work to organize the night would fall on her she abandoned the whole idea and spent her birthday curled up in her bed, overcome by sadness.
+The problem was that her husband and teenage children did not care for theater and only did it as a favor.
+Knowing that all the planning and work to organize the night would fall on her, she abandoned the whole idea and spent her birthday curled up in her bed, overcome by sadness.
 This tale was supposed to demonstrate how much mental labor women take on in their families, even for their own celebrations.
-Interestingly, the story left me thinking: “she needs some friends!”
-Her theater friends would have known what show to book, what restaurant in the area to reserve and have gladly gone into the city with her.
-Her husband and children, who no doubt love her, could show her love in their own way.
-This specific interest of hers would have been better indulged with friends that have that same interest.
-A win-win for everyone.

 Friendship and Your Career